 But there are even more problems.
 The front-porch lights were left on.
 Why wouldn’t Elizabeth turn them off, or tell Jens where to find the switch (in the master bedroom)?
 Further, why would Jens tell the police he was riding the elevator alone without pants if he believed the police had surveillance tapes, and would thus see Elizabeth on those tapes with him, or even on her own?
 If he wanted to protect Elizabeth from being accused of direct participation in the murders, why would he point the police toward tapes which could well implicate her?
 Finally, the presence of Type O blood left by someone during the knife attacks continues to implicate Söring.
 It’s not definitive on its own (it never had to be, given his confessions), but it is still proof.

-All in all, the “both were there” theory cannot be definitively disproven, but it’s nowhere near as convincing as the theory in Söring’s and Haysom’s confessions.
+All in all, the “both were there” theory can’t be definitively disproven, but it’s nowhere near as convincing as the theory in Söring’s and Haysom’s confessions.

 The only way this theory could help Söring is if he argues something like this: “Elizabeth and I agreed to go down to Loose Chippings to confront the Haysoms and get them to endorse our relationship.
 I knew of no plans for violence.
 But suddenly, during dinner, Elizabeth stabbed both her parents to death while I watched in horror, totally surprised.
 I tried to stop her and injured my hand and bled, but she was too strong.
-Afterwards, I helped her clean up the evidence — but that just makes me an accessory after the fact, which is punished by only 6 months in prison.”
+Afterwards, I helped her clean up the evidence — but that just makes me an accessory after the fact, which is punished by fine and short prison term.”

 From the standpoint of coherence and fit with the existing evidence, this story would actually have been the best alternate theory for Söring — it explains pretty much everything.
 Yet the problem with this story, of course, is that it requires Elizabeth Haysom, a diminutive woman, to have single-handedly butchered both her parents, including her father, who was in good health and was 10 cm (4 inches) taller and weighed 25 kilos (55 pounds) more than her (Söring and Derek Haysom were about the same size).